Home |

 JDSP logo

-A workshop on performing signal and data analysis simulations on iOS devices (iPhone/iPad/iPod Touch) will be conducted in the room SCOB 101, at Arizona State University from 1:30PM - 4:30PM on March 9, 2012.
-Participants will be provided with iPad/iPhone/iPod Touch for performing the simulations.
+A workshop on performing signal and data analysis simulations on iPhones and iPads will be conducted in SCOB101, at Arizona State University from time on March 9, 2012.
+Participants will be provided with phones and tablets for performing the simulations.
 However, those who own a device are encouraged to bring them.
 Refreshments will be provided for all the participants.

-The participants of this workshop will be exposed to the utility of the iPod/iPhone/iPad Java-DSP (iJDSP) education software in multidisciplinary signal and data analysis applications.
+The participants of this workshop will be exposed to the utility of the iOS Java-DSP (iJDSP) education software in multidisciplinary signal and data analysis applications.
 The session will be interactive and participants will use and assess software that involves step-by-step online simulations using iJDSP.
-Examples of prepackaged online iPhone/iPad laboratory simulations generated in late 2011 that can be disseminated in certain types of data analysis related courses will also be presented.
-Apart from basic modules that will be useful for DSP courses, new tablet and iPhone simulations and modules will also be demonstrated.
+Examples of prepackaged online laboratory simulations that can be disseminated in DSP related courses will also be presented.
 The workshop will be useful to instructors, students and practitioners with interests in DSP apps, signal analysis for music courses and other engineering applications.

 Registration: